dkvz/majorsetbe/README.md

 - [ ] Did I minify the JPG backgrounds?
 - [ ] There is a theme checker for Wordpress - Should probably use it at some point
 - [ ] Test the npm scripts on Windows
-- [ ] A **WHOLE BUNCH** of wp-block* styles need to be implemented, could probably steal them from one of the official themes
+- [ ] Re-check all the wp-blocks that are available, many of them could use more styling
-- [ ] I've seen somewhere that you're supposed to tell Gutenberg the color palette it can show to users
+- [ ] For the Gutenberg colors, we need to create the classes like `has-accent-2-color` for all of the _ms_colors.scss
 - [ ] Test all the alignement options in the editor and pretty much everything that can be altered with buttons including text styles
 - [x] Minify the CSS in the prod build (is it already (don't think so)?) -> Added the minify to the "bundle" npm script
 - [ ] Use Webpack instead of node-sass alone so that we can also minify the JS, use imports etc.